Student Guide to Remote Learning

 If you don’t have both a device and Internet access, check out these options:

-- The College Library has several Chromebooks, Wifi Hotspots and iPads available for checkout for the remainder of the semester.
+- IT has several Chromebooks, Wifi Hotspots and iPads available for checkout for the remainder of the semester.

-Contact Library staff to arrange a pick up.
+Contact IT Helpdesk to arrange a pick up.
 (More Chromebooks are also on order so be sure to check back if none are available.)

 - Check out low-cost computer resources at: Minnesota Computers for Schools, PCs for People, and Refurble.